William Walcot: United Kingdom

-Walcot, along with contemporary Cyril Farey, was one of the most sought after English architectural illustrators of the 1920s and 30s.
-Walcot developed his own impressionistic style in gouache and watercolour which won numerous commissions from Edwin Lutyens, Herbert Baker and Aston Webb.
-He also engaged in printmaking, creating reconstructions of ancient Greek, Roman, Babylonian and Egyptian buildings.
 A folio of his work was published in 1919 as Architectural Watercolours and Etchings of William Walcot.
 He was elected to the Royal Society of British Artists in 1913, as an associate of the Royal Society of Painter-Etchers and Engravers in 1916 and a Fellow of the RIBA in 1922.
-He was also an associate of the British School at Rome.
+He was also an associate of the British School at Rome, where he had a studio, and kept in close touch with the developing archaeology of the city.